 One of the most rigorous pregnancy massage qualifications in the world, this 4 day Diploma course is special because it qualifies you to work confidently during all trimesters, during birth, and postnatally, and to identify risks, and know how to work with them.
 You’ll learn to be confident with IVF pregnancies, and you’ll be able to show skills to partners to use during childbirth.
 In particular you’ll learn to understand the energy changes during pregnancy and childbirth and to be able to appropriately integrate Shiatsu skills into your practise.
 Recognised by APNT, Embody (30 CPD points), FHT and other organisations worldwide including IMTA in Ireland.
 For detailed information on course content please scroll down.

-Course dates for Glasgow: 26th & 27th August and 7th & 8th October 2017.
+Course dates for Glasgow: 14th – 17th June 2018.
+Following course: Monday 3rd – Thursday 6th June 2019.
 Please get in touch to express interest if you can’t do these dates, this course can be commissioned if you can get together a group of 6 students and wish to organise it.
 Or please click here to register for the newsletter & be kept up to date on all upcoming courses.

 Taught by Lucy Trend at In The Moment Centre, 72 Berkeley Street, Glasgow, G3 7DS Class numbers are limited to ensure individual attention.
 You can attend the first day alone as a foundation day.